reliqarts/laravel-docweaver/readme.md

 #### Structure

-Each project directory should contain seperate folders for each documented version.
+Each project directory should contain separate folders for each documented version.
 Each version must have at least two (2) markdown files, namely `documentation.md` and `installation.md`, which serve as the sidebar and initial documentation pages respectively.

 ```
 [doc dir]